Examples

 Low and List

-This example models collision-coalescence using the hydrodynamic kernel with Long’s collision efficiency as given by equation 13 of Simmel et al. 2002 [STT02], and the coalescence efficiency from Low and List 1982(a) [LL82] (see also McFarquhar 2004 [McF04]).
+The breakup.py example models collision-coalescence-rebound-breakup using the hydrodynamic kernel with Long’s collision efficiency as given by equation 13 of Simmel et al. 2002 [STT02], and the coalescence/breakup/rebound probability from Low and List 1982(a) [LL82] (see also McFarquhar 2004 [McF04]).
+If breakup occurs, a constant number of fragments is produced.

 Running the Box Model Collisions Examples